Easy-Chair Travel: 5 Movies That Will Ignite Your Wanderlust

 Craving adventure?
 Romance?
 Here, we help you fill that travel void with films that inspire wanderlust.
 Photo: Mark C Stevens/GettyImages

 If you’re like me, ‘travel’ during the pandemic has taken many forms.
-Besides reminiscing about recent trips, future trip planning has sparked euphoric wanderlust and watching movies with incredible backdrops has helped soothe the void that travel would otherwise fill.
-So settle in with these travel-themed movies to ignite your imagination and inspire your next trip!
+Besides reminiscing about recent trips, watching movies with incredible backdrops has helped soothe the void that travel would otherwise fill.
+So settle in with these classic travel-themed movies to ignite your imagination and inspire your next trip!

 One Week (2008)

 Set in Canada, One Week stars Canadian actor Joshua Jackson, whose character, Ben, is diagnosed with terminal cancer.
 Instead of heading to treatment, he buys a motorcycle, heads west along the Trans-Canada Highway and sets off for adventure from Toronto to Vancouver Island.

 Although the film follows Ben’s introspective journey, his experiences along the way begin to relate directly to both the spirit of Canada and the country’s breathtaking landscape.
 Throughout the film, he stops to admire many mesmerizing spots, including Alberta’s Dinosaur Provincial Park, Banff National Park, Tofino’s rugged surf coast, and of course, charming small-town Canada.

 An emotional, transformational film, One Week promises to tug at the heartstrings and push you to not only discover, but also rediscover the beauty of Canada’s expansive, natural beauty and the people who make it authentically memorable!